Hasibe Eren: Life and career

 Hasibe Eren graduated from Istanbul University, Department of Market Research and Advertising.
 Later, she graduated from the School of Letters, Department of Theater Criticism and Dramaturgy.
 In 2010, she graduated from Bahçeşehir University Advanced Acting Master's Program.

 Eren first rose to prominence with her role as a voice actress in the 1997 Show TV animated series Sıdıka.
 Since 1996, she has been working at the children's education unit of the Istanbul City Theatres.

 She was later cast in the movie Anlat İstanbul, appearing in the segment inspired by the story of Cinderella.
 She also served as an acting coach for Ece Hakim and Azra Akın in the same movie, and later coached Ege Tanman for her role in Babam ve Oğlum.
-Between 2006 and 2008, she was a regular on Avrupa Yakası, portraying the role of Makbule.
+Between 2006 and 2008, she was a regular on hit sitcom Avrupa Yakası, portraying the role of Makbule.

 She started her career as a TV presenter by presenting the Bir Zamanlar Türkiye program on 24 in 2008.
-Between 2010 and 2011, she played the role of Gülizar on the TRT 1 series Yerden Yüksek.
-From 2011 to 2014, she was a regular on the Kanal D series Yalan Dünya, portraying the character Gülistan.
+Between 2010 and 2011, she played the role of Gülizar on the TRT 1 comedy series Yerden Yüksek.
+From 2011 to 2014, she was a regular on the Kanal D hit sitcom series Yalan Dünya, portraying the character Gülistan.
 In 2016, she appeared as Emel on the ATV series Aile İşi, which ended in May 2016.

+Since 2022, she has played numerous roles in the sketch comedy "Güldür Güldür Show", which airs on Show TV.